-A serious case review (SCR) takes place after a child dies or is seriously injured and abuse or neglect is thought to be involved.
+A Child Safeguarding Practice Review takes place after a child dies or is seriously injured and abuse or neglect is thought to be involved.
 It looks at lessons that can help prevent similar incidents from happening in the future.